anika0520/OpenAI-NLP-Toolkit/README.md

 ## Overview

 <p>
-This mini project demonstrates the power of OpenAI’s <strong>GPT-3</strong> model to automate various <strong>Natural Language Processing (NLP)</strong> tasks.
-Using GPT-3’s API, this project generates Python code for common data science tasks, creates resumes from experience paragraphs, formulates interview questions, and summarizes meeting notes — all with minimal manual effort!
+This mini project demonstrates the power of OpenAI’s <strong>GPT-4</strong> model to automate a variety of <strong>Natural Language Processing (NLP)</strong> and data science tasks.
+Using the OpenAI API, this project generates Python code, creates resumes from experience paragraphs, formulates interview questions, and summarizes meeting notes — all with minimal manual effort — via an <strong>interactive Streamlit web interface</strong>!
 </p>

 ---